Catalyst Project Funding

 • are designed to yield significant ensuing academic outputs and societal impact.

-In 2024, at least two Catalyst project competitions will be advertised well in advance of separate opportunities to align with the Institute's strategic areas of focus.
+At least two Catalyst project competitions will be advertised each year to align with the Institute's strategic areas of focus.
 Awards of $10,000 - $15,000 can be requested, for one- (to two-) year projects, and partner contributions from relevant stakeholders are encouraged.
 Decisions will be made based on the criteria set out in an application (which will be adapted from this generic application template), by a panel of Institute Directors, members, and possibly funding-source representatives.
 To assess return on investment, and ensure optimal program evolution, Catalyst awardees are required to submit annual outcomes reports (which will be adapted from this generic annual outcomes report).
 To enhance the profile of the Institute and recognize sponsors, outputs of Catalyst project awards will acknowledge the funding source.

-To support progress toward the Institute’s Healthier Populations goals, a dedicated Catalyst competition is being held to fund the early stage of 2 – 3 projects deemed likely to leverage external funding and societal impact.
-Please use this application template and submit completed package (in one .pdf file) to iph@ucalgary.ca by: DEADLINE July 2, 23:59:00 MST
+To support progress toward the O’Brien Institute’s Healthier Populations goal, a dedicated Healthier Populations Catalyst competition is being held to fund the early stage of well-aligned projects that are likely to leverage external funding and create societal impact.
+Up to seven Catalyst grants will be awarded:

-Population Health Catalyst awardees are required to submit annual outcomes reports using this template.
-Note that this reporting requirement includes a new element (the Knowledge Engagement Impact Story) aimed at assessing engagement with community partners.
+Healthier Population Catalyst awardees are required to submit annual outcomes reports using this template, and a Knowledge Engagement Impact Story, which assesses engagement with community partners.